-If a student is found using or possessing a non-prescribed medication without parent authorization, s/he will be brought to the school office and the parents will be contacted for authorization.
-The medication will be confiscated until written authorization is received.
+If a student is found using or possessing a nonprescribed medication without parent authorization, the student will be brought to the school office and the parents will be contacted for authorization.
+The medication will be confiscated until authorization is received.